Skip to main content

 Resolving consumer disputes in France — document and resolution process

-Bought something that did not work as promised?
+Bought something that does not work as promised?
 Refused a refund you believe you are entitled to?
-A company ignoring your complaints?
+Company ignoring your complaints?
 You are not alone — consumer disputes in France are common, and the system has clear steps designed to help you get a resolution without necessarily going to court.
+This guide is written for English speakers and expats living in or visiting France.

-This guide walks you through each step: from calling customer service, to sending a formal letter, to mediation, reporting to the government, and taking legal action if necessary.
-We include actual timelines, cost guidance, templates, and practical advice based on how these processes work in practice.
+We walk you through each step: from calling customer service, to sending a formal letter (lettre recommandée), to free mediation, government reporting, and small claims court.
+Timelines, costs, complaint letter templates, and language assistance are all covered — based on how these processes work in practice.

-For a full overview of your underlying rights — the 14-day withdrawal, the 2-year guarantee, and your protections against unfair practices — see our comprehensive guide to consumer rights in France.
+For a full overview of your underlying rights — the 14-day withdrawal period, the 2-year legal guarantee, and your protections against unfair practices — see our comprehensive guide to consumer rights in France.

 Your Consumer Rights in France at a Glance